I Have So Much to Live For

 I started chemotherapy with my local oncologist, Dr. Valiant Tan of Virginia Oncology.
 He too was reassuring and optimistic.
 After completing the standard treatment of Xeloda and gemcitabine, I began radiation treatments.
 These were particularly tough.
 Not only did I have to move to Chapel Hill, four hours away from my precious family, but also the radiation left me severely nauseated and weak.
 Yet I survived with the loving care of my mother, who accompanied me to every radiation treatment, and the UNC team.
-My radiologist, Dr. Andrew Wang, was extraordinary and helped me navigate through the rocky waters of nausea and fatigue.
+My radiologist, Dr. Andrew Wang (now at UTSouthwestern in Dallas, Texas), was extraordinary and helped me navigate through the rocky waters of nausea and fatigue.
 Every weekend I was reunited with my sweet little ones.
 This gave me the will to keep fighting.
 I finished up two more rounds of chemo and was happy to put treatment behind me!

 Now I have had three clear scans and have passed my one-year Whipple anniversary.
 I am excited to be a part of a clinical trial for a vaccine, designed to help my immune system recognize and fight a protein that is abundantly present in cancer cells .
 The name of this vaccine is hTERT immunotherapy.